mshernandez5/WelcomeXP/README.md

 * If you do not have a user profile picture set, the default is the Windows XP dirt bike profile picture.
 If you want to change this, most desktop environments will have an option to add a custom picture to your account under a group of settings generally named "Users" or similar.

 # nody-greeter Installation
+Please check out the [`nody-greeter`](https://github.com/JezerM/nody-greeter) repository for the most detailed and up-to-date installation instructions.

+The following instructions are a quick (and possibly outdated by the time you read this) summary of the installation procedure for Ubuntu-based distributions:

-1) Make sure you have the necessary dependencies: `gobject-introspection`, `liblightdm-gobject`, `liblightdm-gobject-dev`, `libcairo2-dev`.
-These may be obtained differently depending on your distribution.
-On most Ubuntu-based distributions you should be able to use `sudo apt install libgirepository1.0-dev liblightdm-gobject-1-0 liblightdm-gobject-1-dev libcairo2-dev`
+1) Make sure you have any necessary dependencies.
+Obviously you'll need `lightdm` (which is default on some distributions such as Linux Mint).
+You will also need `python3`, which is included by default with many (but not all) distributions.
+You can aquire the other required packages via `sudo apt install build-essential libgirepository1.0-dev liblightdm-gobject-1-0 liblightdm-gobject-1-dev libcairo2-dev`
 2) Install Node.js v16.x with help from [this page](https://github.com/nodesource/distributions).
-3) Clone the [`nody-greeter`](https://github.com/JezerM/nody-greeter) project into its own folder, ex. `git clone https://github.com/JezerM/nody-greeter.git`
+3) Clone the `nody-greeter` project into its own folder, ex. `git clone https://github.com/JezerM/nody-greeter.git`
 4) Set the current directory to the newly created folder, ex. `cd nody-greeter`
 5) Run `npm install` to fetch dependencies.
 6) Run `npm run rebuild`